 Whether you own a dog or maybe received a new puppy for Christmas, your dog is a member of your family, and you’ll want only the best for this furry friend.
-Both the health and fitness of your dog depend to a good extent on their diet.
+Your dog’s health and fitness depend to a good extent on their diet.

-While the dog food aisle in a supermarket may offer you some convenience, when dealing with large chain distribution, you may not necessarily find that many premium brands.
+While the dog food aisle in a supermarket may offer you some convenience, you may not necessarily find that many premium brands when dealing with large chain distribution.

-So, where do you start when looking for the best dog food as there are so many products available in the marketplace?
+So, where do you start when looking for the best dog food, as so many products are available in the marketplace?
 Well, we’ve got you covered!
 We searched for, found, and had our pooches test some of the best dog foods for 2022.
 Here’s what we discovered.

 Dog Food Types